OathPros/COMP3/source/guidelines/keyboard.rst

 * Try to use Ctrl in combination with a letter for your own shortcuts.
 Shift+Ctrl and a letter is the recommended pattern for shortcuts that reverse or extend another function.
 For example, Ctrl+Z and Shift+Ctrl+Z for undo and redo.
 * Shortcuts should be as mnemonic as possible, as these will be easier to learn and remember.
 For example, Ctrl+E would be a good shortcut for a menu item called Edit Page.
-* Shortcuts that can be easily used with one hand are preferable for common operations.
 * Do not use Alt for shortcut keys, as this may conflict with access keys.
 * GNOME reserves the use of the Super key for use in system shortcuts.
 Super should therefore not be used by applications.
 Additional :ref:`legacy system shortcuts <legacy-shortcuts>` should also be avoided by apps.